anaufal1/IF184401_DAA-F-_Q2_05111740000138_Naufal_05111740000141_Aurelia_05111740007007_Ismail/README.md

         print (result)
         print (len(result), " moves")
 ```
-The solver main proccess, calling bfs algoritm proccess for solving the puzzle icluding the steps and moves.
+The solver main proccess, calling bfs algoritm proccess for solving the puzzle icluding the steps and moves found using the algorithm.
 </br></br>
 ```